flutter/website/src/development/platform-integration/android/restore-state-android.md

 [`runApp`][] function.
 You can use `runApp` to set up the framework and the bindings that bind the Dart code to the native Flutter engine.
-In this case, set up the `RestorationManager` in the `runApp` function.
+Set up the `RestorationManager` in the `runApp` function.
 For example:

 ```dart
 void main() {